 Choose video or audio delivery.

-Video: Video format requires Google Chrome; each video purchase can be viewed two times within 6 months of purchase.
+Video: Video format requires Google Chrome; each video purchase can be viewed three times within 6 months of purchase.
 Rewind and fast forward not available.

 Audio: Each audio purchase is accessible for 1 year from the date of purchase.

 Upon completion of this activity, the learner will be able to:

 - Discuss the etiology and prevalence of common mood disorders including depression, anxiety, posttraumatic stress disorder, and bipolar disorder.

 - State the common symptoms and assessment findings associated with depression, anxiety, posttraumatic stress disorder, and bipolar disorder.

 - Describe the appropriate pharmacologic and nonpharmacologic approaches to patients with depression, anxiety, posttraumatic stress disorder, or bipolar disorder.

 This activity is approved for .75 contact hour(s) (which includes .75 hour(s) of pharmacology)